praslar/blogCRUDWebsocket/README.md

 - So you'd have endpoints to create, read, update and delete items and then another endpoint to register a subscriber to receive all changes in real time.
 - A change is just a JSON message indicating what item was changed and how it was changed.
 As in whether it was created, updated or deleted.

+## Goals
+1. Include at least one automated test.
+2. Adhere to Go best practices.
+3. No race conditions.

 ## How to run project?
 ```golang
 go run main.go